PDXIII/Glyphs-Scripts/README.md

 ##Sketch.py

-Is just a Sketch for experimenting.
+This is just a Sketch for experimenting.
 It's hardly recommanded not to use this script.
 If there is something useful in it you will find it in another script with a discription.

 ##ExportMetrics.py